-At Chemeketa Community College, programs outside the classroom can help you become more fully involved in your education.
 Chemeketa's Student Center, located in Building 2 on the Salem campus, is designed to provide space for your recreational, service, and social interests and needs.

-There are numerous opportunities for you to get involved.
-The following is a list of programs in the Office of Student Retention and College Life and across the college that you can get involved in.
+The following is a list of programs and student leadership opportunities in the Office of Student Retention and College Life and across the college that you can get involved in.
+For more information, please visit collegelife.chemeketa.edu.

-Associated Students of Chemeketa (ASC) 503.399.5185
+Associated Students of Chemeketa (ASC) 503.399.5185 or 503.365.4764 asc@chemeketa.edu

-asc@chemeketa.edu